7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Female hygiene products don’t break down in water and could cause blockages in your pipes or sewer system.
+The products used to clean your female hygiene don’t break down in water and may cause blockages to your pipes or sewer system.

-No, many "flushable" wipes don’t actually break down easily and can cause clogs in your pipes.
+Yes, many "flushable" wipes do not disintegrate easily and can cause clogs in your pipes.

-No. Baby wipes should never be flushed down the drain as they do not dissolve well and can cause obstructions.
+No. Baby wipes should never be flushed into the toilet as they do not dissolve quickly and could cause blockages.

-No. Paper towels are more dense than toilet paper and do not break down as quickly, causing the possibility of clogging in the plumbing system.
+No. Paper towels are more dense than toilet paper, and they aren’t broken down as easily, leading to the possibility of clogging your plumbing system.

-What about medications?
-Do I have to flush them into the toilet?
+What about medication?
+Do I have to flush them down the toilet?

-No. The toxins in medicines can affect our waterways, so it’s vital to dispose them properly by taking the containers to an appropriate place for drop-off.
+No. Medications can contaminate our waterways, which is why it’s vital to dispose them properly by taking your medications to the designated drop-off point.

-If you’re faced with an unblocking drain Do not hesitate to contact our professional plumbing assistance via Blocked Drains Plumbers Sydney .
-We offer services to clear blocked drains and drain clearing CCTV drain inspection, and pipe relining services to make sure your home isn’t impacted by drain issues.
-Call us today to schedule an appointment.
+If you find yourself dealing with a blocked drain Don’t hesitate to call our professional plumbing assistance via Blocked Drains Plumbers Sydney .
+We can help you unblock blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to ensure your home is free of drainage problems.
+Call us now to make an appointment.

 Additional Information